tinarm/tools/tel-platform/platform-onboarding.md

 used during call setup
 * The `proxy`, which is a component of the SIP server (`sip42` in the figure above), was initially created for the gateway.
-This mean that the `proxy` and the gateway  are built form the same project, i.e.
+This mean that the `proxy` and the gateway are built from the same project, i.e.
 [Telavox/proxy](https://github.com/Telavox/proxy)
 * The `tdcproxy1` is in this case the gateway to the TDC network.